veeam/blksnap/doc/blksnap.md

 The listed set of features allows to use it for the purposes of backup and replication of the entire contents of the disk subsystem as a whole.
 As a result, restoring the system from a backup is much easier.

 In addition to the kernel module itself, a set of related software has been developed under the GPL and LGPL licenses.
 The console tool and the C++ library for module management can be used for integration with other projects.
 The test suite will allow regression testing after module changes, after bug fixes, or after adding new features.
 The developed documentation is designed to make the study of the module more comfortable.

-## Как это работает

-## Алгоритм перехвата запроса ввода/вывода

-## Алгоритм трекера изменений

-## Алгоритм добавления областей для храниения изменений

-## Как этим пользоваться
+## How it works

+## I/O request handling algorithm

+## Change tracker algorithm

+## Algorithm for adding storages for storing difference

+## How to use it

-## Что дальше
+## What's next